exoplatform/exo-documentation/docs/ManageTasks.rst

 |NewTask08|

-.. tip:: The title field is mandatory to enable tasks's creation.
+.. tip:: Only the title field is mandatory save a task.

 .. note:: The differences between a task added under TASKS tab and under a project: